-Field Description Package Status Select or deselect the package statuses to be displayed.
-Package Level Select or deselect the package levels to be displayed.
-Package Type Select or deselect the package types to be displayed.
-Creator's id List Enter one or more TSO user IDs of package creators, delimited by semicolons.
+Package status - Select or clear the package statuses to display.

+Package level - Select or clear the package levels to display.

+Package type - Select or clear the package types to display.

+Creator's id list - Enter one or more TSO user IDs of package creators, delimited by semicolons.
-Field Description

-Work Request Enter a work request ID.
+Work request - Enter a work request ID.

-Department Enter a department name.
+Department - Enter a department name.

-5 When you are finished modifying the above options, click Next to display the second page of the Package Filter wizard.
+5. When you are finished modifying the above options, click Next to display the second page of the Package Filter wizard.

-S ZMF/Eclipse
+SZMF/Eclipse - • ×

 Package Filter

-From Install Date: From Create Date: First Package Number: Site Name: Approvers Entity: 12/23/2013 To Install Date: 12/23/2013 To Create Date: Last Package Number: 12/23/2013
+From Install Date: From Create Date: First Package Number: Site Name: Approvers Entity: 12/23/2013 - To Install Date: 12/23/2013 - To Create Date: Last Package Number: 12/23/2013 A 12/23/2013 V V

-? <back next=""></back> Finish Cancel
+? < Back Next > Finish Cancel

-7 The following options on this page may be modified:
+6. The following options on this page may be modified:

-Field Description From Install Date To Install Date Lets you filter packages based on their scheduled installation date.
+From Install Date To Install Date - Filter packages based on their scheduled installation date.
 You can filter by absolute date or by a floating window of dates.

-From Create Date To Create Date Lets you filter packages based on their creation date.
+From Create Date To Create Date - Filter packages based on their creation date.
 You can filter by absolute date or by a floating window of dates.

-Field Description

-First Package Number Last Package Number Lets you specify a range of package numbers to include in the filtered view.
+First/Last Package Number - Specify a range of package numbers to include in the filtered view.
 The range may be open-ended, including all package numbers up to and including a certain value, or all packages of a certain number or higher.

-Site Name Enter a site name.
+Site Name - Enter a site name.

-Approvers Entity Enter an approval entity.
+Approvers Entity - Enter an approval entity.

-8 When all desired package filtering options are complete and correct, click Finish to save your new package filter.
+7. When all desired package filtering options are complete and correct, click Finish to save your new package filter.